Jaytech Sound Selection Demystified

 Part 1.
 Audition Your Sounds in Mono

 Due to the various speaker and sound systems people listen to around the world, it’s important to focus on making your sounds work on every system.
+A good music production program will enable you to accomplish this.

 To do this you need to listen to your individual sounds in mono by themselves to see if they hold up.